viswa-nadimpalli/ie-5533-final-project/README.md

 This project implements a resume-based job recommendation system using Natural Language Processing (NLP).
 It compares two text similarity methods—TF-IDF and MiniLM (a transformer-based embedding model)—to match resumes with job descriptions.

-## 📁 Structure

-- `notebooks/`: Contains the main Jupyter notebooks for preprocessing, embedding, and evaluation.
-- `data/`: JSON job listings and sample resumes.
-- `scripts/`: Utility scripts (e.g., data loading, preprocessing).
-- `results/`: Charts and visualizations generated for the report.

 ## 🧠 Methods

 - **TF-IDF**: Frequency-based keyword matching using scikit-learn.